andreassisbaroni/burguer.store.api/README.md

 #### Run with maven
  - Build project with command `mvnw clean install`.
  - Run app with command `java -jar /target/burger.store.api.jar`.

+#### API Documentation

+To read the API documentation, with the application started, you can access the url `http://{address}/swagger-ui.html`.